pranavreddy44/pranav-demo/README.md

 # pranav-demo
-This is demo for Git and GitHub
+This is demo for Git and GitHub.